benhaube/network-portfolio/README.md

 ### Building / Serving the Site

 > [!note]
 > There are two compose files included in the repo.
 The `compose-serve.yml` file will spin up the `mkdocs-custom` container and serve the site to http://localhost:8000.
-It is not recommended to serve the site in this way.
+It is not recommended to serve the production site in this way.
 It is for testing only.
 When you are ready to publish your changes you build the site and host it on a separate Web server.
-I recommend using Nginx.
+I recommend using [Nginx](https://github.com/nginx/nginx).

 #### Serve Site for Testing: